brianhhu/VR_HeadMovements/README.md

 ### Raw Head Movement Data

 The raw head movement data is contained in the **data** directory.
 Each subfolder in the directory is named by subject (N = 27 subjects, subject 0 through subject 26).
-In each subject folder, there are various files containing information related to the raw head movements for that subject.
+In each subject folder, there are various files containing information related to the raw head movement data for that subject.
 The important files are:

 * imageList.txt
   * This file contains the order in which images were presented to the subject.
 Images from each category were presented in a pseudo-random order.
 Five repeat images were presented at the end of the experiment.
 * tutorial.csv
   * This file contains the raw head movement traces during the initial calibration tutorial, where subjects had to orient their heads to nine different targets within a fixed grid.
 The columns are "Time" (timestamp in milliseconds), "X" (X-position of the head mapped onto a 640x480 image), "Y" (Y-position of the head mapped onto a 640x480 image), and "Event" (a "1" indicates whenever the subject succesfully moved their head to one of the targets).
 * image(*image_id*)data.csv
   * These files contain the raw head movement traces during each image presentation. *image_id* corresponds to the image number of the presented scene (see Natural Image Dataset section above).
 If the image was a repeat image, then "repeated" is appended to the filename, i.e. image(*image_id*)data_repeated.csv.
 The columns are "Time" (timestamp in milliseconds), "Intersection (X)" (X-position of the head mapped onto a 640x480 image), "Intersection (Y)" (Y-position of the head mapped onto a 640x480 image).
-We do not use the last two columns, "Angle (X and Y)," as these are the visual angles corresponding to the recorded head positions.
+We do not use the last two columns, "Angle (X and Y)," which are the visual angles corresponding to the recorded head positions.
 * *.WMA
   * These files correspond to audio recordings made during the experiments.
 Subjects were asked to verbally describe in one sentence what they remembered about a scene after each image presentation.
 As a fair warning, these files are not well-annotated, so it may be difficult to extract meaningful information from them.

 ### Post-Processing

 We also include our post-processing code (**post_process.m** and **analyze_csv.m**), which were used to generate the data and figures used in our paper.
 These post-processing routines create a structure named "results", which is saved as **results.mat**.
 The "results" structure contains the head movement data organized by subject, image category, and image presentation number.
-For example, to get head movement data for the sixth subject viewing the second image category ("fractals") on the fifth image presentation, use the following: results(6).cat(2).image(5).
-The important returned metrics are:
+For example, to get head movement data for the sixth subject viewing the second image category ("fractals") on the fifth image presentation, use the following command: results(6).cat(2).image(5).
+This will return several important metrics:

 * *pos_interp* (interpolated X/Y head movement trace)
 * *fix_location* (location of head "fixations" in X/Y pixel coordinates)